gjedeer/all-in-one-event-calendar/readme.txt

 == Changelog ==

 = Version 2.5.16 =
-* Improved: API error message handling has been improved.
+* Improved: Changed some error messages for Ticketing and API access.

 = Version 2.5.15 =
 * Fixed: Importing calendar into Google Calendar wasn't working is some specific cases.